Construction Techniques (Plumbing, Electrical, Carpentry and Masonry)

 Academic Standing and Promotion Requirements – Program Standard

-It is the student's responsibility to ensure that they have fulfilled the program design requirements necessary to graduate.
+Students are responsible to ensure they have fulfilled the program design requirements necessary to graduate.
 If for any reason a student is concerned about their academic progress, they should arrange to meet with a full-time faculty member or the program coordinator.

-Students must achieve a minimum passing grade of 55 per cent in all courses.
+Students must achieve a minimum passing grade of 55% in all courses.
 Failure or withdrawal from any course(s) may result in the student not being promoted to the next academic level, if applicable.

 If a student withdraws from the program for any reason, they have a maximum of five years from their original start date in order to complete the program requirements and earn the related and current certificate or diploma.
-If the program design changes significantly during this timeframe it may be necessary to fulfill additional program requirements.
+If the program design changes significantly during the five year timeframe it may be necessary to fulfill additional program requirements.

 Common Academic Decisions